califano-lab/ARACNe3/README.md

 `git clone https://github.com/califano-lab/ARACNe3-CPP # Clone the repo`

 ## Building ARACNe3
 The C++20 standard is used when compiling `ARACNe3` into an executable.
-Build the executable by cloning the repository and typing `make` in the commandline (by using the `Makefile` provided in this repository).
-For this, we use the GNU C++20 compiler, so you will need that installed as well.
+Build the executable by cloning the repository and typing `make` in the command line (in the repository base directory).
+For this, we use the GNU compiler `g++`, so you will need that installed as well.
 You could also manually build the executable by compiling all C++ files and linking `ARACNe3` with object file dependencies in the manner below.
+Make sure to utilize all available runtime optimization compiler options.
 ### Compiling:
 ```
 g++ -std=c++20 -O3 -c NullModel.cpp; g++ -std=c++20 -O3 -c MatrixReglistIO.cpp; g++ -std=c++20 -O3 -c APMI.cpp; g++ -std=c++20 -O3 -c FDRPruning.cpp; g++ -std=c++20 -O3 -c MaxEntPruning.cpp; g++ -std=c++20 -O3 -c RegWebFns.cpp